Lab-for-Integrated-Decision-Support/simul-hgb/README.md

 + `gatherCovariates` : Creates pivoted data frame of covariate labs for each pair
 + `displayCovariateStats` : Displays statistics on covariates in the data frame
 + `joinImputeRegress` : Join covars and pairs, impute NA values, regress, and report results
++ `calculateCohenKappa` : Calculates the Cohen Kappa statistic for two vectors of CN values
++ `transfusionConfusionMatrix` : Creates a 2x2 confusion matrix for a pair of cutoffs and direction
++ `calculateThresholdROC` : Calculates an ROC and P-R based on Transfusion "Test"
++ `runAllClinical` : Runs through all clinical accuracy tasks, for sensitivity analysis